bakpakin/Fennel/setup.md

 1. Download [the fennel script](https://fennel-lang.org/downloads/fennel-0.4.1)
 2. Run `chmod +x fennel-0.4.1` to make it executable
 3. Download [the signature](https://fennel-lang.org/downloads/fennel-0.4.1.asc)
-4. Run `gpg --verify fennel-0.4.1.asc` to verify that the fennel script is from the Fennel creators
+4. Run `gpg --verify fennel-0.4.1.asc` to verify that the fennel script is from the Fennel creators (recommended)
 5. Move `fennel-0.4.1` to a directory on your `$PATH`, such as `/usr/local/bin`

 **Note**: You can rename the script to `fennel` for convenience.